Executive Staff Biographies

 Chief Deputy Green his wife Jenny enjoy spending time exploring and hunting the deserts of western Nevada with their two young boys and spending time with his two teenage daughters.

 Chief Deputy Frank Schumann

 Chief Deputy Frank Schumann began his career as a Deputy Sheriff with the Washoe County Sheriff’s Office in 1993.
 As a deputy, he worked in all Bureaus, quickly advancing as a Field Training Officer in both Detention and Patrol.
 He was a member of the Hostage Negotiation Team and SWAT Team for nearly 13 years.
 After promoting, he commanded both the Detention Response Team, served as the Special Events Lieutenant and became the Major Accident Investigation Team Commander.
 Schumann has worked in all Divisions within the Sheriff’s Office including Captain of Special Operations (Detectives) Division and, most recently, the Patrol Division.

-Schumann holds a Bachelor of Science Degree in Criminal Justice, a Management P.O.S.T.
-Certificate, and is a graduate of the National Jail Leadership Command Academy and Senior Management Institute for Police.
+Schumann holds a Bachelor of Science Degree in Criminal Justice, an Executive Nevada P.O.S.T.
+Certificate, and is a graduate of the National Jail Leadership Command Academy and the Senior Management Institute for Police.
 He’s a certified Rangemaster, as well as a certified Defensive Tactics and Taser Instructor.